Garden Oracle / Drought and Heat Tolerant Gardening / Tucson - Phoenix - Arizona - California

 Fruit: Spherical to oval, with an indented stem and four sepals.
 The skin is thin, waxy, and yellow to orange-red on the outside when ripe.
 The inside of the fruit is thick and pulpy, with a soft to fibrous texture.
 Seeded varieties may have up to 8 seeds.

 Persimmon cultivars fall into three groups: astringent, non-astringent and pollination-variant (astringent when seedless).
 The immature fruit have a high tannin content with a very astringent taste.
 As they mature, non-astringent cultivars like 'Fuyu' lose the tannins and become sweet when fully colored and still hard.
-Astringent cultivars like 'Hachiya' do not lose the tannins when fully colored and become edible only after they change to a very soft, custard-like consistency.
+Astringent cultivars like 'Hachiya' do not lose the tannins when fully colored and become edible only after they change to a very soft, custard-like consistency or when frozen for 24 hours.

 Months for fruit to ripen: 6-8.
 Harvest the fruit when fully colored but still hard, to avoid bird predation.
 Use clippers to cut the stem just above the calyx (green leaf-like structure between the fruit and the stem).
 The fruit tend to persist on a tree for several months after ripening.
 They will continue to ripen after harvest, especially when placed in a bowl with apples or bananas.
 Fruit that are not fully colored will take much longer to ripen off the tree.